quixdb/squash/docs/user-guide.md

                ...);
 ~~~

-Beyond just being convenient, this function has the advantage that for
+Beyond just being convenient, this function has the advantage that, for
-codecs which don't implement streaming natively Squash will attempt to
+codecs which don't implement streaming natively, Squash will attempt to
 memory map the files and pass those addresses directly to the
 buffer-to-buffer compression function.
 This eliminates a lot of
 buffering which, for larger files, can consume significant amounts of
 memory.

+@section streams Streaming API

+The streaming API is the most powerful API, but it's also the most
+difficult to use.
+For now, only the reference manual is available; if
+you need help understanding it, you can look at the documentation for
+zlib; Squash's streaming API is very similar to zlib's.
+Additionally,
+an example is available in [stream.c](@ref stream.c)

 @example simple.c
+@example stream.c